leahtsdudley/testing/kq_epic_post.md

 This epic required multiple [Scientist](https://github.com/github/scientist) experiments and many iterations to validate our changes.
 In the end, we were able to:

-- Reduce
+- Reduce something?

-_stats on the percent of all our service queries that are killed vs total now_
+_Stats on the percent of all our service queries that are killed vs total now?_

-- _Contextualize that this improved customer experience and that the same queries run without timing out after_
+_Contextualize that this improved customer experience and that the same queries run without timing out after?_

 _Results with ✨graphs✨_